 The Philips smart scale looks very much like other devices from leading brands.
 It provides body composition analysis based on weight, BMI and body fat percentage and tracks your body composition over time in the Philips Health Suite health app.

 Its clear that Philips is not targeting fitness enthusiasts with the suite of new devices.
 These are gadgets that are targeted for consumers who are at risk of chronic, lifestyle-related conditions such as high blood pressure or heart disease, and who may not have considered a health wearable in the past.

-The second generation QardioBase retains the signature “floating” look of its predecessor but enhances it with a wider base for added stability.
+The second generation QardioBase retains the signature circular “floating” look of its predecessor but enhances it with a wider base for added stability.
+This was one of the main gripes with the previous generation.
 A new rechargeable battery has also been added that runs for up to a year between charges.
 The screen is brighter and crisper and there is a better haptic engine installed.